Toledo, Ohio: Parks and recreation

 The Toledo Metroparks system includes over 12,000 acre of land, and features the University/Parks Bicycle Trail and the Toledo Botanical Garden.

 The Toledo Zoo was the first zoo to feature a hippoquarium-style exhibit.
 In 2014 it was ranked as the #1 zoo in the country by USA Today.
 The R. A. Stranahan Arboretum is a 47 acre arboretum maintained by the University of Toledo.

 Hollywood Casino Toledo opened on May 29, 2012.

+Government

+The city is governed by the Toledo City Council and a mayor.
+The mayor of Toledo has been Wade Kapszukiewicz since 2018.
+The Ohio Sixth District Court of Appeals is based in the city, as is one of four courthouses of the United States District Court for the Northern District of Ohio.